HackPotter/Old_Hackpotter.github.io/_posts/2019-04-10-Introducing-Trosh,-the-Troll-Shell.md

 I've had the opportunity to create content that is used in labs and projects.
-One of the best parts of the job is devising malicious machines and nefarious networks that the students have to break into or secure, and I decided to do something new for the final project this semester: give them a box to secure where the shell they're interacting with is constantly harassing them.
+One of the best parts of the job is devising malicious machines and nefarious networks that the students have to break into or secure, and I decided to do something new for part of the final project this semester: give them a box to secure where the shell they're interacting with is constantly harassing them.
 I love my job.